Rakhasptro/bmi-calculator/README.md

 ### Guidelines

-- ✅ Ikuti Kotlin coding conventions
+- ✅ Follow Kotlin coding conventions
-- ✅ Tulis unit tests untuk fitur baru
+- ✅ Write unit tests for new features
-- ✅ Update dokumentasi jika perlu
+- ✅ Update documentation if needed
-- ✅ Pastikan semua tests pass
+- ✅ Ensure all tests pass
-- ✅ Gunakan commit messages yang jelas
+- ✅ Use clear commit messages

 ### Bug Reports

-Jika menemukan bug, silakan buat issue dengan detail:
+If you find a bug, please create an issue with details:
-- Deskripsi bug
+- Bug description
 - Steps to reproduce
 - Expected vs actual behavior
-- Screenshots (jika ada)
+- Screenshots (if any)
 - Device & Android version

 ---